actigraph/ActiLifeManual/docs/menus.rst

 =========

 .. figure:: /img/EditMenu.png
-   :alt:
+   :alt: Edit Menu

-Figure 16 – Edit Menu
+   Edit Menu

 The “Copy” and “Select All” options in the Edit menu allow users to select and copy elements in the selected grid so that they may be pasted